Accounting & Financial Ops

 Balance your books

 If you use double-entry accounting, make sure that your books are balanced — or that the sum of all the credits is equal to the sum of all debits.
 If you’re using a program like QuickBooks, don’t worry about this part — it should be done automatically.
-If you’re doing your bookkeeping on paper or in Excel, check out our guide to double-entry bookkeeping.
+If you’re doing your bookkeeping on paper or in Excel, you might check out this guide to double-entry bookkeeping.

 Reconcile your bank accounts